 2. FOAEAA amendments (Clauses 45-46, 51, 54, 57)

 a.
 Amendments related to provincial and territorial recalculation services (Clause 46)

-Bill C-78 would amend FOAEAA to allow for the disclosure of income information, including information from tax returns, to provincial and territorial recalculation services.
-This would reduce costs to parents and the court system.
+The legislation passed in 2019 will amend FOAEAA to allow for the disclosure of income information, including information from tax returns, to provincial and territorial recalculation services.
+This will reduce costs to parents and the court system.
 Without access to a parent’s recent income information, recalculation services cannot accurately recalculate support.

-Information-sharing agreements with provinces and territories would be updated to ensure that income information released to recalculation services is protected.
+Information-sharing agreements with provinces and territories will be updated to ensure that income information released to recalculation services is protected.

 b.
 Amendments related to provincial and territorial maintenance enforcement programs (Clause 46)